QITI/pySLM2/README.md

 [![Python package](https://github.com/QITI/pySLM2/actions/workflows/python-package.yml/badge.svg)](https://github.com/QITI/pySLM2/actions/workflows/python-package.yml)
 [![Build Documentation HTML](https://github.com/QITI/pySLM2/actions/workflows/sphinx.yml/badge.svg)](https://github.com/QITI/pySLM2/actions/workflows/sphinx.yml)

 `pySLM2` is a python package for full stack control of using spatial light modulators (SLMs) for holographic beam shaping.

 Installation
 ------------
-The dependencies of pySLM2 in includes: numpy, scipy, matplotlib, and tensorflow. pySLM2 uses tensorflow for most of the numeric computation, so it can seamlessly use GPU to accelerate the computation without extra configuration.
+The dependencies of `pySLM2` in includes: `numpy`, `scipy`, `matplotlib`, and `tensorflow`.
+`pySLM2` uses `tensorflow` for most of the numeric computation, so it can seamlessly use GPU to accelerate the computation without extra configuration.
-In order to take advantage of the GPU, the correct version of tensorflow along with the cuda toolkits have to be installed.
+In order to take advantage of the GPU, the correct version of `tensorflow` along with the cuda toolkits have to be installed.

 With setuptools